-The Application is being assessed under the General Procedure.
+The Application is being assessed under the General Procedure and is at the Approval stage.

 Safety Assessment

 FSANZ has completed a comprehensive safety assessment of food derived from insect-protected corn line MIR162, as required under Standard 1.5.2.
 The assessment included consideration of (i) the genetic modification to the plant; (ii) the potential toxicity and allergenicity of the novel proteins; and (iii) the composition of MIR162 corn compared with that of conventional corn varieties.